valsson-group/chem6010-spring2025/README.md

 - Estimate the two-dimensional density $P(x,y)$ by using histogramming or KDE.
 - Consider the correlation between the $x$ and $y$ variables by visualizing the two-dimensional density.

 You will notice that the two-dimensional distribution $P(x,y)$ is composed of two modes (i.e., density peaks or metastable states).
-Estimate the averages of the $x$ and $y$ values separately for each mode and use block averaging to estimate the standard error of the mean.
+Estimate the averages and standard deviations of the $x$ and $y$ values separately for each mode and use block averaging to estimate the standard error of the mean.

 Use the [mutual information](https://en.wikipedia.org/wiki/Mutual_information) $I(X,Y)$ (see Eq 2) to quantify the correlation between the two variables.